aswinmurali-io/word-jam/README.md

     $ poetry install
 ```

+If you want to preview the game in *android* device you need to install `buildozer`.
+Refer [Buildozer Installation Docs](https://buildozer.readthedocs.io/en/latest/installation.html) for proper installation

+> You need *Windows Subsystem For Linux* or full *Linux* environment to build game in mobile devices

 ## Preview

+### Desktop

 To preview the project in desktop.
 Use the `poetry run` command to execute the
 project.
 Make sure you have followed the installation section first.